kmjax/link-parser/README.md

 #### STATUS

+99% Complete.
+The Link Parser 3000 web utility is functional.
+All that remains of this project is to perform some code clean-up and enhance the documentation.

+#### Previous Status Updates:

-25% Complete.
-The web page's user interface with all controls has been created.
+- The web page's user interface with all controls has been created.
 Most of the required CSS is finished too.

-#### Previous Status Updates:

 - Core CSS, HTML, and JS framework completed
 - Project initiated with a README file